 The average adult gets at least three cavities in their lifetime.
 Typically, they have around three to four dental fillings in their mouths.
 Since cavities are so common, almost everyone you know has gotten at least one cavity.

-How many cavities can I get filled at the same time?
+How many cavities can I fill at the same time?

 Technically, there’s no limit to the number of cavities we can fill in one appointment.
-But filling them does take a toll on your mouth and they require time to heal.
-We don’t want to do too many at the same time and overwhelm your body and its healing process.
+But filling them takes a toll on your mouth and requires time to heal.
+We don’t want to do too many at once and overwhelm your body or its healing process.
 Typically, we don’t recommend getting more than four cavities filled in the same appointment.

 Do I have a cavity?